 Capilano University acknowledges with respect the Lil'wat, Musqueam, Squamish, Sechelt, and Tsleil-Waututh people on whose territories our campuses are located.

-COURSE FORMAT: Two hours of class time per week over 15 weeks, which includes two weeks for final exams.
+COURSE FORMAT: Two hours of class timeper week for a 15-week semester, which includes two weeks for final exams.